Divisor sum identities

 Well-known inversion relations that allow the function $f(n)$ to be expressed in terms of $g(n)$ are provided by the Möbius inversion formula.

 Naturally, some of the most interesting examples of such identities result when considering the average order summatory functions over an arithmetic function $f(n)$ defined as a divisor sum of another arithmetic function $g(n)$.
 Particular examples of divisor sums involving special arithmetic functions and special Dirichlet convolutions of arithmetic functions can be found on the following pages:

 here, here, here, here, and here.

 Average order sum identities

 Interchange of summation identities

-The following identities are the primary motivation for creating this topics page.
+The following identities are the primary motivation for creating this topic page.
 These identities do not appear to be well-known, or at least well-documented, and are extremely useful tools to have at hand in some applications.
 In what follows, we consider that $f,g,h,u,v: \mathbb{N} \rightarrow \mathbb{C}$ are any prescribed arithmetic functions and that $G(x) := \sum_{n \leq x} g(n)$ denotes the summatory function of $g(n)$.
 A more common special case of the first summation below is referenced here.